Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: Photocathode characterisation

 \subsection{Boron Carbide}

-B$_4$C was investigated as a more robust alternative to CsI for photocathode applications.
-Initial B$_4$C photocathodes were developed at the French Atomic Energy Commission (CEA) and the European Spallation Source (ESS), with various thicknesses tested and yielding promising results~\cite{LukasPhDThesis,myMScThesis,LisowskaPhDThesis,myPhotocathodes}.
+B$_4$C was investigated as a~more robust alternative to CsI for photocathode applications.
+Initial B$_4$C photocathodes were developed at the French Atomic Energy Commission (CEA) and the European Spallation Source (ESS), with various thicknesses tested, yielding promising results~\cite{LukasPhDThesis,myMScThesis,LisowskaPhDThesis,myPhotocathodes}.
 These findings motivated further studies, which are presented in this paper.

 The samples described in this paper were fabricated by magnetron sputtering at the MPT workshop.
-Since this system does not allow direct measurement of the deposited film thickness, thin layers (a few nanometres) were produced by scaling the deposition time based on calibration runs with thicker films (tens of nanometres).
-The photocathodes with nominal thicknesses between 5\,nm and 11\,nm were deposited on 3\,mm MgF$_2$ substrates, with some incorporating a 2.4\,nm Ti interfacial layer.
-Carbon-based materials sputtered directly on the radiator without a conductive interlayer are sufficient for basic performance studies.
-Nonetheless, in high-rate environments, a metallic interlayer is required to mitigate charging-up effects and voltage drops, particularly for larger-area devices.

-Transparency measurements of B$_4$C photocathodes again revealed a clear thickness dependence: samples without an interlayer showed transparencies of about 15\% at 160\,nm for the thickest films and up to 30\% for the thinnest, as shown in Fig.~\ref{B4CTransparency}.
+The photocathodes with nominal thicknesses between 5\,nm and 11\,nm were deposited on 3\,mm MgF$_2$ substrates, with some incorporating a~2.4\,nm Ti interfacial layer.
+Transparency measurements of B$_4$C photocathodes again revealed a~clear thickness dependence: samples without an interlayer showed transparencies of about 15\% at 160\,nm for the thickest films and up to 30\% for the thinnest, as shown in Fig.~\ref{B4CTransparency}.
 The addition of a~Ti layer reduced the transparency by approximately 30\%.
-Surface resistivity measurements indicated very high values, in the range of 10-100\,G$\Omega/\square$, as presented in Fig.~\ref{B4CResistivity}.
+Surface resistivity measurements of the B$_4$C photocathodes without Ti layer indicated very high values, in the range of 10-100\,G$\Omega/\square$, as presented in Fig.~\ref{B4CResistivity}.
 The deviations from the expected trend may be attributed to the potential non-uniformity of these thin layers.

+The samples were evaluated using the metallic prototype operated in sealed mode during the July test beam campaign.
+A scan of the cathode voltage for different film thicknesses showed that photocathodes without a~Ti interlayer provide better time resolution, as illustrated in Fig.~\ref{B4CComparison}.
+The observed degradation in time resolution for photocathodes with Ti layers can be attributed to their reduced transparency, leading to a~lower number of detected photoelectrons.